• Colorectal Cancer Info MAIN MENU

 Yet we have a powerful defense against this disease: screening.
 With screening — the process of detecting cancer or precancerous growths in the colon or rectum (known as polyps) — colorectal cancer is one of the most preventable of all cancers.

-In fact, some experts believe an uptake in screening over the past couple decades has contributed, at least in part, to declining incidence rates of colorectal cancer in older adults.
+In fact, some experts believe an uptake in screening over the past couple of decades has contributed, at least in part, to declining incidence rates of colorectal cancer in older adults.

 The fact is, routine screening is recognized as the most effective way to reduce risk, and the United States Preventive Services Task Force says screening should begin at age 45 for average-risk individuals.